 Maybe next year we’ll get around to taking it down.

-Speaking of those double flowering impatiens, I love how the blooms compliment the emerging Sedum blooms.
+Speaking of those double flowering impatiens, I love how the blooms compliment the emerging Sedum autumn joy flowers.

 Isn’t that a pretty combination?

 I love when a good plant combination happens that I didn’t plan.

 If you like this post, please share and pin it on Pinterest.
 (If you hover over the images below, the Pinterest button will be in the upper left corner.)